(This foreword is not part of American National Standard ANSI/IES LS-1-20.)

 The last American National Standard Nomenclature and Definitions for Illuminating Engineering (RP-16) was completed and approved by the Society and by the American National Standards Institute (ANSI) in 2005.

-The IES Nomenclature Committee, which has been primarily responsible for this revision, acknowledges the material contributions of the technical committees of the Illuminating Engineering Society in providing suggested terms and definitions pertinent to their specialized activities.
+The IES Nomenclature Committee, which has been primarily responsible for all updates and revisions, acknowledges the material contributions of the technical committees of the Illuminating Engineering Society in providing suggested terms and definitions pertinent to their specialized activities.

 IES NOMENCLATURE COMMITTEE